This yellow split pea soup recipe uses a leftover ham bone to create a hearty and savory soup that's perfect for chilly weather!

 How should I store this soup?

 - Split pea soup also freezes well, and can last three months or more frozen.
 When it comes time to eat it, just leave it in the fridge overnight to thaw.
+I like to store it in individual containers as it is great for a one person lunch.

 What's the best way to reheat my soup?